Fall: Oct 20, 2020

 Multi-school Grants ~ up to $3,000 per school

-Multi-school Grant applicants submit a single Small Grant Application, authorized by each principal.
+Multi-school Grant applicants submit a single grant application, authorized by each principal.
 Each school is eligible for up to $3,000 (for example, four schools could receive a total grant of $12,000).

 Express Grants ~ up to $5,000

-Express Grants facilitate the replication of successfully implemented small grant programs from one school to another.
-For example, if NEF funds a successful author-in-residence program at Hillside Elementary School, the grant application process will be streamlined for those interested in bringing the same experience to Mitchell Elementary School.
+Express Grants facilitate the replication of successfully implemented small grant programs from one school to another school.
+For example, if NEF funds a successful author-in-residence program at Broadmeadow Elementary School, the grant application process will be streamlined for those interested in bringing the same experience to Mitchell Elementary School.
+Though the process is simplified, Express Grant funding is not guaranteed, particularly if the total grant requests in a grant cycle exceed our budget.

 Contact us at firstname.lastname@example.org to confirm that the grant you would like to replicate is eligible for an Express Grant.
 Applicants will need to provide feedback from the initial Small Grant program and explain why the requested program is a good fit for their school.

-- Fall Grant applications due in October; award notification in November
+- Fall grant applications due in October; award notification on November 17; funds available in early December

-- Spring Grant applications due in March; award notification in April
+- Spring grant applications due in April; award notification on May 18; funds available in early June

 Which do I choose?